Cat Cold: Causes, Symptoms, & Treatment

 Causes of Cat Cold

 The most common virus that causes colds in cats is feline herpesvirus (FHV).
-Another virus, feline calicivirus (FCV) may cause a cold.
+Another virus, feline calicivirus (FCV) may cause a cold too.
 These two viruses are the cause of almost all cat colds.

 Feline herpesvirus type 1 (FHV-1) is believed to cause upward of 80% to 90% of all infectious feline upper respiratory infections.

-Although vaccines are available for feline herpesvirus and feline calicivirus (both are part of the combo vaccine cats typically receive), these vaccines don’t provide complete immunity.
+Although vaccines are available for feline herpesvirus and feline calicivirus (both are part of the combo vaccine cats typically receive as kittens and every couple years as adults), these vaccines don’t provide complete immunity.
 However, cats that are vaccinated tend to have milder symptoms than cats that are not vaccinated against these viruses.

 For feline herpesvirus once they’re infected (usually as a very young kitten before you even get them) they have herpes for life.
 Usually the immune system keeps it under control and there are no symptoms but it can pop up again and cause a cold if the immune system isn’t as strong due to stress, other illness, or old age.

-Just like people even though the cold usually starts with a virus sometimes a bacterial infection can develop because of the damage the virus does to the normal protections that keep bacteria out.
+Similar to what happens in people, a cold usually starts with a virus as the cause.
+But sometimes a bacterial infection can develop because of the damage the virus does to the normal protections that keep bacteria out.
 Many different kinds of bacteria can take advantage in these situations and contribute to symptoms like irritated eyes, runny, goopy, crusted eyes and nose as well as sneezing and congestion.

 Are Cat Colds Contagious to Humans?